kamack38/DBM-DiscordBot/README.md

 - [Credits](#made-by-kamack38)

 ## Overview
-_iPlay Poalnd_ is bot for server [iPlay Poland](https://discord.gg/sd62gjV).
+_iPlay Poland_ is bot for server [iPlay Poland](https://discord.gg/sd62gjV).
 Feel free to use this bot on your server.
 Prefix : "!".

 ## Downloads